gakwayaremy/PHP-Terminal/README.md

 If you have any questions or need support, you can reach out to the development team at dev@softwench.com or open an issue on the repository.

-Thank you for using the PHP Command Sender App!
-Happy coding!
+Thank you for using the PHP Terminal!
+Happy adminstrating!

+Feel free to buy me a coffee!